Howard Finkel better than Michael Buffer? Has Bruce Mitchell lost his mind???(YES!!!)/But let’s look into this and find out why???

 Here is one of the trademark deals that makes Buffer stand out and I don’t think Howard Finkel had anything like going for him…

 Buffer began using the phrase “Let’s get ready to rumble!” in 1984.
 By 1992, he acquired a federal trademark for the phrase.
-As of 2009, the catchphrase has generated $400 million in revenue from licensing the trademark.
+As of 2009, the catchphrase has generated multi-millions in revenue from licensing the trademark.

 Hey, and it’s not about the money that Buffer put together….Listen, I am sure Howard Finkel was a great guy and I can tell by all of the reaction that I have seen today about his passing, that Howard Finkel was loved by nearly everyone in the wrestling business…